aruss/ServiceBase/examples/Plugins/README.md

 └── Shared Library/
 ```

     ❗ The `Plugins` folder HAS to be inside the Web Host application, since the compilation context for Razor does not work if it is outside.

+    Or at least thats what I understood

 Simple Theme Plugin would look like follows